MarkRobertson67/Customer_Behavior_Analysis/README.md

 Key insights discovered during the analysis:

-- Male customers generated higher overall revenue in the dataset, indicating potential demographic differences in purchasing behavior.
+- Male customers generated significantly higher total revenue than female customers in this dataset.

-- Several products exhibit significantly higher discount usage rates, suggesting those items may be more price-sensitive or frequently promoted.
+- Several products show a high percentage of purchases made with discounts, indicating that some product categories rely more heavily on promotional pricing.

-- Subscription status appears associated with stronger spending behavior, as subscribed customers show higher average purchase amounts and total revenue contribution.
+- Customers with active subscriptions demonstrate higher average purchase amounts and contribute greater total revenue than non-subscribed customers.

-- Customer segmentation highlights the importance of repeat buyers, suggesting retention strategies could be valuable for increasing long-term revenue.
+- Repeat and loyal customers represent a meaningful portion of the customer base, highlighting the importance of retention strategies and loyalty programs.

+- Certain product categories consistently appear among the most frequently purchased items, suggesting strong customer demand and potential opportunities for targeted promotions.

 #### These insights can help businesses optimize pricing, marketing, and customer retention strategies.